Databases

 TSI Telematics covers data exchanges between actors such as IMs, RUs, terminals, chargers, etc. IMs are communicating mainly (if not “only”) with other IMs and RUs.

-The TSI Telematics must not be confused with signalling related TSIs as the TSI does not cover interfaces and dialogue between trains and infrastructure.
+The TSI Telematics shall not be confused with signalling related TSIs (e.g. CCS TSI) as the TSI Telematics does not cover interfaces and dialogues between trains and infrastructure.
 This role is played by signalling systems, radio systems, GSM-R, and more and more: dedicated digital systems adopting common standards like SFERA-DAS (UIC).
-However, the signalling system adopts the same format as Telematics (TAP/TAF) for those data exchanges.
+However, those systems tend to adopt the same format as Telematics (TAP/TAF) for those data exchanges.

 Specifically, the functions of the TSI Telematics functions define data processing mostly regarding the following variables: